 6 foods to ease bloating and help digestion

-Tired of feeling bloated?
-I recommend foods to fill up on for less gas and gurgles and groaning, in Women's Health magazine online.
+I recommend foods to fill up on for less gas, gurgles and groaning.

-So, what are the best foods to help digestion that also fit into a fast-paced lifestyle?
-I share my top powerhouse foods for digestive health in Women's Health magazine, and give you the fast facts below.
+So, what are the best foods to help digestion – that also fit into a fast-paced lifestyle?
+I share my top powerhouse foods for digestive health.
+Read my full interview with Women's Health magazine here.

-Make sure it’s fresh sauerkraut from the supermarket fridge section.
+Just two tablespoons provide a good dose of gut-friendly probiotics.
+Make sure it's presh sauerkraut from the supermarket fridge section.

 Spelt sourdough bread